Fourier-Mukai functors in the supported case: Enhancements and existence of Fourier--Mukai kernels

 \subsection{The category generated by a spherical object}

-Let $\cat{T}$ be an algebraic triangulated category over an algebraically closed field $\K$ (see \cite{K} for the definition of algebraic triangulated category) and let $S\in\cat{T}$ be a $d$-spherical object.
-As we mentioned in the introduction, this means that $\Hom_\cat{T}(S,S[i])$ is trivial if $i\neq 0,d$ ($d$ is a positive integer) while it is isomorphic to $\K$ otherwise.
-Denote by $\cat{T}_S$ the triangulated subcategory of $\cat{T}$ generated by $S$.

-\begin{remark} In the case $d=1$, for any smooth curve $C$ and any closed point $\p\in C$, there is an exact equivalence $\cat{T}_S\iso\Db_\p(C)$.
-Moreover, $\cat{T}_S$ is a $1$-Calabi--Yau category.
-Indeed, the equivalence in the statement is a straightforward consequence of \cite[Thm.\ 2.1]{KYZ}.
-Obviously the Serre functor of $\Db_\p(C)$ is the shift by one and so $\cat{T}_S$ is a $1$-Calabi--Yau category. \end{remark}

-For those categories we can prove variants of Theorems \ref{thm:main2} and \ref{thm:main1}.
+Let us start with a detour about the derived category of a smooth quasi-projective curve with support condition on a closed point for which we can prove variants of Theorems \ref{thm:main2} and \ref{thm:main1}.
 Notice that in this case it is not true that the maximal $0$-dimensional torsion subsheaf of $\ko_Z$ is trivial.
-In particular, as remarked in \cite[Prop.\ 9.2]{LO}, the construction in Section \ref{subsec:almostample} does not provide a weakly ample set.
+In particular, it is easy to see that the construction in Section \ref{subsec:almostample} does not provide an almost ample set.
 Thus we need a particular treatment that, unfortunately, works only for points embedded in curves.